pvndeshmukh/ParkingManagementApplication/README.md

+## Problem Statement
 Design a small parking management application which can be used for parking lot owners.
-The application will have below mentioned features –
+The application will have below mentioned features

 1. There will be three different types of parking slots Small, Medium, Large
 2. All parking slots are numbered from 1 to 100